Vegan Sushi Bake (Gluten-Free Rice Casserole)

 Cut around 15 tiny stars out of the radish slices.

-Color the rest of the rice with as many colors as you want.
+Color the rest of the white rice with as many colors as you want.
 I used Exberry all-natural food colors to make blue, purple, pink, and green rice.
 Check my list of vegan food coloring for other options.
 It took me 5-6 minutes to make 4 colors of rice using powdered coloring.
 If you use powdered coloring, mix the powder with seasoned rice vinegar before you add it to the rice.

 You can see other examples of how I have colored sushi rice in my temaki recipe and my sushi cake recipe.